KessokuTeaTime/Tap-Tab/README.md

 ### Tap Tab for Fabric `1.19.3`

 > [!WARNING]
 > This version of **Tap Tab** is outdated.
-Newer modifies will only be made to the latst few versions.
+Newer modifications will only be made to the latst few versions.